hpanno/CADworkflow/IssuesAndFixes.md

 Solution
 Use Get Count to return the number of available records or features within the input dataset.
 If the input is a layer or table view and there is a selection, it will return the number of selected records or features.
 Reexamine the query used to create the selection to ensure it is correct.

+Get Count confirms that there are only 30 records available.
+Make sure there are no selections on your data.
+Check for any specific patterns to the data that DID transfer over.
+I couldn't find any specific patterns in this case.
+I tried selecting all Roads from the County SDE before exporting to ROADS_ALL & I tried selecting all roads in ROADS_ALL before running the model -- neither of these helped.
+I ended up starting a new instance of ArcMap and ran the model without pulling any of the participating layers into the data view and the model then successfully ran.